Immigration Resources

 • DO NOT interfere with an investigation or put yourself in harm’s way.

-• Remind them of their rights: Remain silent, ask for a lawyer, do not sign papers.
+• If you are able to speak with the person under arrest, remind them of their rights: Remain silent, ask for a lawyer, do not sign papers.

 If you are an employer or manager: